-We occasionally experience audio problems, such as when the microphone level keeps going to 100 erratically and without any external impacts.
-The users of Windows 10 have noted that this is a really bothersome issue.
+We occasionally experience audio problems, such as when the microphone level goes to 100 erratically without any external impacts.
+The users of Windows 10 have noted that this is an annoying issue.
 There are several solutions to this problem.

-Do not become alarmed if the mic levels keep changing without any external influence.
+Do not become alarmed if the mic levels change without external influence.
 There can be quite a few reasons causing this mishap, and they can be fixed easily.
 Let us glance at a few fixes for solving the issue.

 See Also: 8 Ways To Fix Microphone Not Working In Windows 10